When can dictionary learning uniquely recover sparse data from subsamples?: Introduction

-We call dictionary learning from subsamples of sparse vectors \textit{adaptive compressed sampling} (ACS); see Fig. \ref{ACS_fig}.

-Since any permutation and (coordinate-wise) scaling of a sparse vector is also a sparse vector, taken literally, Problem~\ref{theACSproblem} is ill-posed.
+Conditions (\ref{recovcond}) and (\ref{CSassump}) are cornerstones of CS theory, describing when it is possible to recover a code vector $\mathbf{a}$ from a subsampled measurement $\mathbf{y}$ generated by (\ref{generated_data}) using a known generation matrix $A$.
+The dictionary learning problem is even more difficult: to recover code vectors {\it and} the generation matrix from measurements.
+As we shall see, however, the same spark assumption for $A$ in CS theory also guarantees universality of SDL, given enough training samples.

+Taken literally, of course, uniqueness in SDL is ill-posed \cite{gleichman2011}.
 More precisely, if $P$ is a permutation matrix\footnote{A \textit{permutation matrix} $P$ has binary entries and precisely one $1$ in each row and column (thus, $P\mathbf{v}$ for a column vector $\mathbf{v}$ permutes its entries).
 Note that $PP^{\top} = P^{\top}P = I$, where $I$ denotes the $m \times m$ identity matrix, and $M^{\top}$ for a matrix $M$ is its transpose.
 In particular, we have $P^{-1} = P^{\top}$.} and $D$ is an invertible diagonal matrix, then for each sample $\mathbf{y} = A \mathbf{a}$.
-Thus, without access to $A$, one could not discriminate which of $\mathbf{a}$ or $PD\mathbf{a}$ (resp. $A$ or $AD^{-1}P^{\top}$) was the original sparse vector (resp. sampling matrix).
-Problem \ref{theACSproblem}, therefore, should be interpreted as asking whether up to these natural transformations (permutation and scaling), recovery is possible with sparse dictionary learning.
+Thus, without access to $A$, one could not discriminate which of $\mathbf{a}$ or $PD\mathbf{a}$ (resp. $A$ or $AD^{-1}P^{\top}$) was the original sparse vector (resp. generation matrix).
+This discussion motivates the following definition and problem.

-Two special cases of this problem are worth mentioning.
-If we set $\Psi = I$ to be the identity matrix, then the problem is to recover sparse vectors $\mathbf{a}$ from subsamples generated by an unknown compression matrix $\Phi$.
-This problem has an application in theoretical neuroscience which motivated our work \cite{NIPS10}.
-Assume the vectors $\mathbf{a}$ correspond to sparse firing patterns of local neurons in one brain region and the compressed vectors $\mathbf{y}$ to activities in a smaller fraction of neurons with axonal fibers projecting into a second brain area.
-A solution to Problem~\ref{theACSproblem} provides a model for how synaptic learning in the second brain area could recover the full, original activity patterns; see Section \ref{discussion} for more on this connection.
-On the other hand, when $\Phi = I$, the subsampling is achieved by the overcomplete dictionary $\Psi$, and the learning problem corresponds to overcomplete SDL.

-In the general case, a compression matrix $\Phi$ is applied to some data $\mathbf{x} \in X$ with sparse structure, i.e. $\mathbf{x} = \Psi \mathbf{a}$.
-Solving Problem~\ref{theACSproblem} for this situation reveals the sparse causes $\mathbf{a}$ of data in $X$ and the product $\Phi \Psi$, but neither the dictionary $\Psi$ nor the compression matrix $\Phi$.
-In fact, obtaining the dictionary $\Psi$ from subsamples, a problem referred to as \textit{blind compressed sensing}, is ill-posed without additional constraints \cite{gleichman2011}.
-Nonetheless, in Section \ref{discussion}, we explain why solving Problem~\ref{theACSproblem} for this general case can be useful, e.g., to the problem of classification in machine learning.